 We offer care for students in all grades, K-8, on conference days, professional development days, and during the weeks of Winter Break in February and Spring Break in April.
 Students participate in activities and local field trips.

-Keys Summer Camp is available for a portion of the summer for returning Keys students in all grades K-8 and is designed to help students expand their social circles, develop friendships with students of different ages, and enhance individual and team skills in a fun environment.
+Keys Summer Camp is available for a portion of the summer for returning Keys students in grades K-7 and is designed to help students expand their social circles, develop friendships with students of different ages, and enhance individual and team skills in a fun environment.

 Free transportation shuttles are provided for travel between the Caltrain station and both school campuses in the morning and after school dismissal and again after sports/activities.

 Our comprehensive tuition includes all overnight and day field trips, outdoor education trips, most school supplies, team sports and equipment, and before school care.

 An important part of our mission at Keys is to maintain a diverse student body.
 One way we can do that is by providing financial assistance.
 Keys School has budgeted over $1,100,000 in financial assistance for the 2022–2023 school year.

 Keys was founded in 1973 by Betsey Danon and Inge Zumwalt, two Palo Alto school teachers who had a vision of creating an independent school that focused on the development of the “whole child.”
 With only seventeen students, these teachers built a home-like place where curious students could become thoughtful, responsible, and caring individuals.
 From these simple beginnings, Keys School has matured, without losing sight of our core values and mission.
 Today, a school of more than three hundred students on two campuses, Keys provides an unique educational experience, preparing students to be confident problem solvers, exceptional communicators, and self-aware individuals who are ready for whatever their futures hold.